The Announcement: What Is Patagonia’s Involvement?

 Transparency

-But this is why it's important for myself, and the brand, to be completely transparent about how this unfolded in the two years I've been making this thing: which is what this post is about.
+But this is why it's important for me to to be completely transparent about how this unfolded in the two years I've been making this thing: which is what this post is about.

 Anyway, if you're interested in learning more about my relationship with Patagonia, and how we arrived at the understanding I outline here, I discussed it at length in this bonus podcast recorded at the Kendal Mountain Festival, which you can listen to above.